-Each morning, I try to work on and complete a few plans on my list of things to do and to my surprise, my success is far better than I imagined.
-When I hold myself accountable to the task and focus to completion, God is pleased and so am I.
+Each morning, I try to work on and complete a few plans on my list of things to do, and to my surprise, my success is far better than I imagined.
+When I hold myself accountable to the task and focus on completion, God is pleased and so am I.

 Points of Interest

 You get extra points for doing good–which adds up to my main musically, mathematical point.
 Sound Good when you practice, work, and play so that people can listen to and enjoy your story, walking with God.
 Let each note be true and full of love to express the hope and satisfaction of accomplishment and Good Service for God.
 Simple Truth and love go a long way every day.

 What are you interested in and are you doing what you love to do?

 2 Corinthians 7

 7 Therefore, since we have these promises, dear friends, let us purify ourselves from everything that contaminates body and spirit, perfecting holiness out of reverence for God.

 2 Make room for us in your hearts.
 We have wronged no one, we have corrupted no one, we have exploited no one.
 3 I do not say this to condemn you; I have said before that you have such a place in our hearts that we would live or die with you.
 4 I have spoken to you with great frankness; I take great pride in you.
 I am greatly encouraged;in all our troubles my joy knows no bounds.

 5 For when we came into Macedonia, we had no rest, but we were harassed at every turn—conflicts on the outside, fears within.
 6 But God, who comforts the downcast,comforted us by the coming of Titus, 7 and not only by his coming but also by the comfort you had given him.
 He told us about your longing for me, your deep sorrow, your ardent concern for me, so that my joy was greater than ever.